 6. Choosing Family

 Depression and anxiety can cause someone to make very bad choices that have far reaching impacts.
 Some turn to drugs, some step out on their marriage, some end it all.
 I am not innocent in my choices, but the best choice that I made was to choose my family.
 To let go of the anger, sadness and grudges I was holding and choose to walk forward with the woman I chose to love and the children that I created.
 I chose my family over everything and that made all the difference.

 7. Get Out There

 Monotony was a killer for me.
 Same schedule, same routine, same everything for years on end.
 It was part of my job (see #4 above) and it was destructive.
 One of the best things we have focused on this year is traveling.
 It doesn’t have to be anywhere extravagant and it doesn’t have to cost a ton either.
 Go camping, take a day trip around your state, stay with friends and family, find one of those “lowest fares flights” and sneak away.
 Break those routines and travel more.
 It really helps and it gives us something to look forward to.

 8. Get Help

 Absolutely the biggest thing that I tell people when they ask me how I got through my depression was that I got help.
 You need help, you cannot do this alone and that is ok.
 There are thousands of resources (free ones too) for you to access to help you work through whatever is causing your depression.
 For me it was a no nonsense PTSD therapist, which was the latest in a LONG list of therapists that I have tried to connect with.
 It took time and it took the right person, but keep trying, keep getting that help and keep working on yourself.
-YOU WILL GET THERE.
+There are some awesome online therapy resources to use too!
+Keep going, YOU WILL GET THERE.